Alla Nazimova

 On Broadway, she was noted for her work in the classic plays of Ibsen, Chekhov and Turgenev.
-She later moved on to film, where she served many production roles, both writing and directing films under pseudonyms.
+She later moved to film, where she served many production roles, both writing and directing films under pseudonyms.

 Her film Salome (1922) is regarded as a cultural landmark.
 Nazimova was bisexual and openly conducted relationships with women while being married to a man.
-She created the Garden of Allah hotel, which became a retreat for many celebrities of the time.
-She is credited with having originated the phrase "sewing circle" as a discreet code for lesbian or bisexual actresses.
+She created the Garden of Alla Hotel which became a retreat for many celebrities of the time.

 Early life

-She was born Marem-Ides Leventon (Russian name: Adelaida Yakovlevna Leventon) in Yalta, Crimea, Russian Empire.
-Although her accepted birth year is 1879, that is far from certain because there are different sources that indicate 1878 or even 1876.
+Nazimova was born Marem-Ides Leventon (Russian name: Adelaida Yakovlevna Leventon) in the resort town of Yalta, in Crimea, Russian Empire.
+Her accepted birth year is 1879, but other sources have mentioned 1876 as a possible birth year.
 Her stage name Alla Nazimova was a combination of Alla (a diminutive of Adelaida) and the surname of Nadezhda Nazimova, the heroine of the Russian novel Children of the Streets.
 She was widely known as just Nazimova.
 Her name was sometimes transcribed as Alia Nasimoff.

-The youngest of three children born to Jewish parents Yakov Abramovich Leventon, a pharmacist, and Sarah Leivievna Gorowitz (later known as Sofia or Sophie Lvovna Gorovitz/Horovitz/Herowitz), who moved to Yalta in 1870 from Kishinev, she grew up in a dysfunctional family.
-Her parents divorced when she was eight.
-After her parents separated, she was shuffled among boarding schools, foster homes and relatives.
-As a teenager she began to pursue an interest in the theatre and took acting lessons at the Academy of Acting in Moscow.
+The youngest of three children born to Jewish parents Yakov Abramovich Leventon, a pharmacist, and Sarah Leivievna Gorowitz (later known as Sofia or Sophie Lvovna Gorovitz/Horovitz/Herowitz), who moved to Yalta in 1870 from Kishinev, Nazimova grew up in a dysfunctional family.
+After her parents divorced when she was eight, she was shuffled among boarding schools, foster homes and relatives.

+As a teenager, she began to pursue an interest in the theatre and took acting lessons at the Academy of Acting in Moscow.
 She joined Constantin Stanislavski's Moscow Art Theatre using the name of Alla Nazimova for the first time.
+She studied with Vladimir Nemirovich-Danchenko, co-founder of the Moscow Art Theater.